baazhq/baaz/README.md

     <img alt="DataInfra Logo" src="https://raw.githubusercontent.com/datainfrahq/.github/main/images/ballastdata.png" width="200" height="200">
   </picture>
   <br>
-  Centralised Control Plane For SaaS
+  Gabey ( ਗਬੇ )
   </br>
 </h2>

 <div align="center">

 </div>
 Organisations seeking to build a SAAS product require a centralised control plane to deploy software to data planes located either within the customer premises or at the SAAS provider.
-Ballast is control plane which simplfyes infrastructure provisioning for applications with built in multi-tenancy and state management.
+Gabey is control plane which simplfyes infrastructure provisioning for applications with built in multi-tenancy and state management.

 ## :rocket: Features